-The selected partners shall contract with the American Architectural Foundation to facilitate the planning, organization, coordination, and implementation of the 2014 Regional Sessions of the Mayors' Institute on City Design.
+The selected partners shall contract with AAF to facilitate the planning, organization, coordination, and implementation of the 2015 Regional Sessions of the Mayors' Institute on City Design.
 The requirements of the selected partner and the responsibilities of the MICD Partnership are listed in the following sections.